Embassy of Estonia, Canberra: History

 Australia first recognized Estonia on September 22, 1921, after Estonia's acceptance into the League of Nations.
-From 1919-1935, Estonia’s interests in Australia were represented by the Finnish Consulate (in 1922 Harold Tanner, a Finn, was named Deputy Honorary Consul in Sydney).
+From 1919 to 1935, Estonia's interests in Australia were represented by the Finnish Consulate (in 1922 Harold Tanner, a Finn, was named Deputy Honorary Consul in Sydney).
 In 1935 Estonia appointed its own honorary consul.
 The work of the consulate was interrupted in 1940 and its records were given to the Swedish Consulate for storage (today they have been returned to Estonia).

 Australia was among the first countries to re-recognize Estonia's independence on August 27, 1991, while diplomatic relations were restored on November 21, 1991.

 The first Ambassador of Estonia to Australia, Peeter Miller, was accredited from Tokyo (Japan) in 2007.
 In 2010 the accreditation was transferred to Tallinn.

 In 2011, Estonia opened a Consulate General in Sydney.
 It was closed in 2015 when the Embassy of Estonia was established in Canberra.
 The Embassy was officially announced open on February 18, 2015.